WebAssembly/component-model/design/mvp/CanonicalABI.md

   return []
 ```
 As described with the definition of `Waitable` above, to prevent surprising
-deadlocks, a waitable that is currently being synchronously waited on traps if
+deadlocks, a waitable that is currently being waited on by another built-in
-added to a waitable set.
+traps if added to a waitable set.

 Note that tables do not allow elements at index `0`, so `0` is a valid sentinel
 that tells `join` to remove the given waitable from any set that it is